 It makes sense to keep course distribution in mind as you choose classes.
 The requirement that you cannot choose more than one course this term in any one discipline ensures distribution at this point.

-Yes.
-Check the First-year Seminar Registration booklet to see which distribution category or categories (in bold-face capital letters) your seminar covers.
+It might.
+Check the First-year Seminar Registration booklet to see if your seminar covers any distribution category or categories (in bold-face capital letters).

 You won't get Foreign Language credit for first-year French or first-year Spanish.
 This is because many students have taken French and Spanish in high school, and might choose to repeat that work at Middlebury in order to satisfy the distribution requirement.

 Other than that, it's pretty straightforward: one course in seven of eight categories.
 Note in the course catalog that distribution categories are listed after the course description.